 (View More)

-This resource, published by Portland Community College, is the first issue of the third volume of J ATE.
+This issue of J ATE, published by Portland Community College, focuses on the theme of professional engagement.
 J ATE is a peer-reviewed technical journal focused on community college faculty and staff who work with technician education.
 This journal is cross-disciplinary and encompasses all technologies under the National Science Foundation (NSF) Advanced Technological Education (ATE) Program.
 Some of these technologies include: Micro Nano, Biotechnology, Autonomous Technology, Cyber Security, Advanced Manufacturing, Earth Sciences, Agriculture Technology, Energy, and Welding.
 Some topics that cross cut across all disciplines of technician education are also covered.
 Those topics include: Evaluation, Mentoring, Undergraduate Research, and Applied Technician Research.

 (View More)